2 min read

 It’s your day, and this might be the most time-efficient and stress-free wedding planning detail to execute.
-Your Wedgewood Wedding’s planning team can give you advice about room layout, table details, and features to make the most of your event space.
+Your Wedgewood Weddings planning team can give you advice about room layout, table details, and features to make the most of your event space.

 As a general rule, use the following guide:

-This is super obvious but so important – make sure your guests will be able to read the seating plan.
+"This might be super obvious but so important – make sure your guests will be able to read the seating plan.
 Choose a font that’s easy to decipher and make the size large enough for people to see from a distance.
-A tiny and complicated typeface can cause a standstill as people try to work out where to go.
+A tiny and complicated typeface can cause a standstill as people try to figure out where to go."